 There are two ways that you’ll commonly set up your DNS.
 Kinsta supports both methods, and you can pick whichever method you prefer.

-One method is to simply point your domain’s nameservers to your host’s name servers via your domain name registrar.
-These are a minimum of two separate URLs that look something like this (you can have more than two URLs, just not fewer):
+One method is to simply point your domain’s name servers to your host’s name servers via your domain name registrar.
+These are a minimum of two separate domains that look something like this (you can have more than two name servers, just not fewer):

 At Kinsta, we partnered with Amazon Route 53 to offer premium name servers to our customers at no extra cost.
-These nameservers are four separate URLs that look something like this:
+These are four separate name servers that look something like this: